 Basic Salary of the Nigerian President

-If you could recall vividly when Buhari first came into office in 2015, one of the first policies he effected was a reduction of the salary due to the office of the president and also the vice president by 50%.
+If you can recall vividly when Buhari first came into office in 2015, one of the first policies he effected was a reduction of the salary due to the office of the president and also the vice president by 50%.
 This he did on the ground that the country needed to reduce government expenditure.

 Now due to this cut, the salary of the president was reduced from ₦28 million to ₦14 million, making the basic annual salary to be ₦3,514,705 and the basic monthly salary to be around ₦292,892.08.
 Do not forget that the President’s salary is paid from the Consolidated Revenue Fund.